gelding vs stallion

 A stallion is a male horse with all its reproductive organs.
 These organs are responsible for producing testosterone, which contributes to more pronounced physical features.
 For example, stallion horses have cresty necks, muscular builds, and a more robust overall appearance.

 These secondary sexual characteristics, including a thicker neck and more prominent jaw, give stallions their masculine look.
-Generally, their primary use is to breed with mares and sire offspring.
+Generally, their primary use is to breed with mares and sire offspring, but stallions also participate in competition and show events, where their performance and suitability are often highlighted.

 Stallions are more muscular